Air Force watchdog finds alleged Pentagon leaker Jack Teixeira's unit "failed" to take action after witnessing questionable activity

 The Air Force inspector general found that individuals in alleged Pentagon leaker Jack Teixeira's unit failed to take proper action after at least four separate security incidents.
 The investigation report released Monday concludes Teixeira alone was responsible, but members of his unit "enabled" the leaks by not properly supervising his access to classified information.

-The Air National Guard has taken action against 15 individuals for "dereliction in the performance of duties," according to an Air Force statement as a result of the report's findings.
+The Air National Guard has taken action against 15 individuals for "dereliction in the performance of duties" as a result of the report's findings, according to an Air Force statement.

-The investigation says Teixeria's supervisors were not aware he was posting classified information online.
+The investigation says Teixeira's supervisors were not aware he was posting classified information online.
 They did, however, witness questionable acts by Teixeira and failed to report them to security officials.

 "Had any of these members come forward, security officials would likely have facilitated restricting systems/facility access and alerted the appropriate authorities, reducing the length and depth of the unauthorized and unlawful disclosures by several months," the report said.